Is your pup finding it hard to stomach their food?

-If your dog won’t eat when you are away at work or on vacation, it’s likely that there’s nothing serious going on.
-They’ll eventually eat when they get hungry enough.
+A dog not eating when you are away at work or on vacation is usually normal.
+It’s likely they’ll eventually eat when they get hungry enough.

 You should also ask yourself whether your dog is experiencing any other emotional losses that could be contributing to their anorexia.
 Grief from losing an owner or a beloved animal friend can make them lose their appetite.

 If you stuff your dog full of treats and tidbits throughout the day, it should come as no surprise when they don’t eat their meals.
 (We know Woof Gang has some great cookies, but they’re no replacement for meals!)